-Are you developing a solution to tackle climate change?
+Are you an innovator with a solution to tackle climate change?

-At its core, The Greenhouse is a 12-month innovation programme for climate positive technology startups that offers early-stage ("pre-seed") entrepreneurs access to business coaching with experienced professionals, a range of masterclasses, free workspace at our new headquarters in central London, and up to £40,000 in equity-free grant funding.
+At its core, The Greenhouse is a 12-month innovation programme for climate positive startups that offers early-stage ("pre-seed") entrepreneurs access to business coaching with experienced professionals, a range of masterclasses, free workspace at our new headquarters in central London, and equity-free grant funding.

 Above all, it provides the opportunity to be at the heart of a new climate-focused innovation community at the Centre for climate change innovation (CCCI) in London.

-- We have supported 95 startups on our accelerator, 64 of whom successfully graduated and have gone on to raise well over $275m in follow-on funding, while creating over 1,000 jobs.
+- We have supported 145 startups over this decade, who have gone on to raise well over £750m in follow-on funding while creating over 1,500 jobs.

 - The Greenhouse represents an exciting new journey, but with the same spirit, expertise, and motivation as before.
 We have taken this opportunity to improve and strengthen various aspects of the programme, and look forward to achieving even more success alongside our startups in the coming decade!